Ukrainian students join EU rallies, smart phones in hand

 The protesters, and other critics including EU leaders, were upset by Yanukovich's decision, fearing that Ukraine would swing back into Russia's sphere of influence.

-Medical student, Vitali Andres, took 15 hours to drive the 600 kilometers from Lviv because he was stopped several times.
+Medical student, Vitali Andres, took 15 hours to drive the 600 kilometres from Lviv because he was stopped several times.

 The arrival of students from outside the capital was an important moment in the Orange Revolution, and although the numbers this time are much lower, their arrival has helped the protests keep momentum.